athdot/pixie/Tests.md

 Steps:

 1. Choose the "your profile" button under the main menu.
-2. Choose the "change Password" button under the "your profile" menu.
+2. Choose the "Change Password" button under the "your profile" menu.
 3. Enter the old password and the new password and confirm the change.

 Expected Result:

-If the old password was entered incorrectly, the user will be given an error JPanel notifying them that the password was incorrect.
-If the old password was correct, the new password will become the user's password
+If the entered old password was incorrect, the user will be given an error JPanel notifying them that the password was incorrect.
+If the old password was correct, the new password will become the user's password and will be stored in the system as such.

+Test Status: Passed

+###Test 5: Delete Account

+Steps:

+1. Choose the "your profile" button under the main menu.
+2. Choose the "Delete Account" button under the "your profile" menu.
+3. Confirm the removal of your account by choosing "yes" on the pop-up menu

+Expected Result:

+The active user will be logged out, and their account will be deleted, removing their information from the system.